vhanla/vscode-borderless/README.md

 You can always modify those default hotkeys.

+## Settings

+You can choose to autohide borders on application startup with setting.

+`borderless.autoenable` when set to true, the extension will auto apply on application startup.

+You can also choose among three different borderless modes on `borderless.bordertype` config setting:
+- `borderless` : no borders at all
+- `bordersizable` : border can still allow to resize with mouse
+- `bordersimple` : shows a simple border line

+**NOTICE** that Aero Snap still works on all modes, so hotkeys `Win+<arrow keys>` will maximize, restore, move to screen sides.

 ## Known bugs

 * Sometimes it might fail to load, just reload the vscode window and wait before pressing the above hotkeys (or the assigned)
+* Sometimes after a lot of switching from borderless mode to normal mode, a gap in the top of the window will appear.

 ## Links